Categories

 Talking and texting

-The monks who inhabited these sites would know all about contemplation.
-But will it catch on in our relentlessly frantic world?
-Keeping up with overflowing news feeds, tweets, texts and other alerts can be compulsive.
+But it failed to catch on in our relentlessly frantic world.
+Keeping up with overflowing news feeds, WhatsApp, texts and other alerts can be compulsive.
 And who hasn’t been in the company of someone who talks incessantly about nothing in particular?

-English Heritage senior historian Michael Carter reckons there are many misconceptions about monks, not least that they took a vow of silence.
+The monks who inhabited the abbeys and priories would know all about contemplation.
+English Heritage senior historian Michael Carter, whose work is focused on monasteries, saints and relics, has said there are many misconceptions about monks, not least that they took a vow of silence.

 “Monks took vows of poverty, chastity, obedience and also stability – that’s not to leave the monastery without the permission of their superior.
 That’s not to say silence wasn’t very important to them.”